instanda-technicaltest/eShopOnWeb/tests/PleaseWriteSomeTestsHere.md

 BUGS:
 Register Functionality

 1-	When I try an invalid email as shown below, the application accepts it and navigates to the account page.
-A valid email address should be entered.
+This will result to create users without a valid email address.

 instanda@gmail
 abc@123
 .@gmail
 1$2

+I have inserted a note into each test on EShop.java class to show the functionality is working as expected.
+For failing tests, I have also inserted a note showing the issue (e.g. //BUG)